Language

 What is the difference between static and kinetic friction?

-How do I find the normal force?
+How do you find the normal force?

 Can the coefficient of friction be greater than 1?